 How do you research for fiction?

 There is a three-stage process that works well for me: exploration, focussing in, consolidation.

 Exploration: Starting with a broad idea, jump online and go where the links take you (within reason and the law).
-My favourite websites are Trove for old newspapers, National Archives of Australia (NAA) for government records, Wikipedia for general information and leads or Trove for old newspapers.
+My favourite websites are, National Archives of Australia (NAA) for government records, Wikipedia for general information and leads or Trove for old newspapers.
 Alternatively, you can use one of the many genealogy sites to find old obituaries or even newspaper archives.
 This is an example that a friend of mine suggested trying https://www.genealogybank.com/explore/newspapers/all.
 Note: use all with caution; what is written is not necessarily true or accurate.
 Libraries and museums are wonderful places for physical artefacts and inspiration.
 If you visit an historical museum, take time to talk with the volunteers, who are usually walking encyclopaedias about the collection.